duneanalytics/docs/docs/api/api-reference/upload-data/index.md

 **All Data uploaded via this API is public and can be accessed by anyone.**

+!!! note
+    You can also upload data via the User Interface.
+Check out the [APP documentation](/app/upload-data/) for more information.
 ## How to use the API

 The write API allows you to upload any .csv file into Dune.
 The only limitations are: